 RDIV_EXPR

-is always rounded towards zero.
+TRUNC_DIV_EXPR is always rounded towards zero.

-of two operands a
+The TRUNC_MOD_EXPR of two operands a and b is

-where the division is as if computed by a
+always a - a/b where the division is as if computed by a

 ARRAY_REF